executors/executors/README.md

 1. Each execution policy is associated with an executor, and this executor is called its *associated executor*.

-2. The type of an execution policy's associated executor shall satisfy the requirements of `BulkExecutor`.
+2. The type of an execution policy's associated executor shall satisfy the requirements of `BulkTwoWayExecutor`.

 3. When an execution policy is used as a parameter to a parallel algorithm, the execution agents that invoke element access functions are created by the